-The school is currently enrolling Grades 1-6 (five to 10 years), and it will deliver a bespoke British curriculum that blends the UK National Curriculum with the Hong Kong curriculum; it promises "excellence in Chinese language and culture".
+The school is currently enrolling Grades 1 – 6 (five to ten years), and it will deliver a bespoke British curriculum that blends the National Curriculum for England with the Hong Kong curriculum; it promises "excellence in Chinese language and culture".

-This is an English-medium school where Chinese is "taught as a discrete subject in every year group", with a similar number of lessons located to English, Chinese and maths every week.
+This is an English-medium school where Chinese is "taught as a discrete subject in every year group", with a similar number of lessons allocated to English and maths every week.

 Founded more than 120 years ago, Wycombe Abbey UK is a selective, all-through boarding school for girls that has a reputation for its academic rigour and outstanding A Level results.
 Its sister school in Hong Kong is a co-ed primary day school, although there are long-term plans to open a secondary school here as well.

 Founding headmaster Howard Tuckett moved to Hong Kong after spending the last 13 years as head of prep at Caterham School in Croydon, UK.
 He says:

 "Our vision is to give many generations of Hong Kong children the opportunity to benefit from a truly exceptional education.
 This education will draw on the very best teaching practices and traditions of Wycombe Abbey in the UK, a school that is recognised internationally as one of the UK’s finest independent academic schools.

 "Wycombe Abbey School Hong Kong hopes to provide Hong Kong children of primary school age with an outstanding education during their most crucial formative years.
 We aim to prepare our pupils for entry into the finest independent secondary schools in the world."